bluepra/Teeko_Game/README.md

 First player to get their 4 pieces in a horizontal, vertical, diagonal, or diamond configuration, wins!

 ## Credits:
 AI Bot made in CS 540 class.
-GUI made in winter break as side project.
-AI Bot made by - Prannav Arora
+GUI made in winter break as side project.// AI Bot made by - Prannav Arora//
 GUI made by - Prannav Arora, Ryan Almizyed